Updated October 2025

-So you’re planning a trip to Europe, but don’t want to waste money with hidden fees or getting ripped off at the money exchange booth.
-We lived in France and traveling throughout Europe for 4 years, so I can safely say we’ve learned a few things over the years – and made some costly mistakes.
-We put all our tips into one place to, hopefully, help you avoid our blunders.
+Are you planning a trip abroad and want to know how to manage money in Europe without wasting your hard-earned cash on hidden fees or bad exchange rates?
+After living in France and traveling across Europe for four years, I can safely say we’ve learned a few lessons — and made some costly mistakes.
+I’ve gathered all our best Europe travel money tips in one place to help you avoid the same blunders.

-Now, while most countries you will likely visit use the Euro, not all do.
-Here is a list of the countries that do not use the Euro and the currency they use instead:
+Here’s a list of European countries that don’t use the euro and the currency they use instead:

 - Albania (Albanian lek)*